juhoaj/cybersecuritybasecourseproject/README.md

 App’s html template `main.html` is using `get` instead of `post` and missing Django CSRF tag `{% csrf_token %}` which makes the application vulnerable to CSRF (Cross-Site Request Forgery) attacks.
 If a form is not protected from CSRF attack, an malicious website can execute javascript on victims browser.
 The malicious code can inpersonate as the victim on other site while utilizing victim’s session and send a form that has not been protected from CSRF attack.

 You can test this by starting a Django web server on `/csrf html` folder with `python3 -m http.server 9000` and starting web browser on http://localhost:9000/csrf.html .
-As the implementetion required for flaw 3 is not according to best practices, it is best to start course project server first.
+As the implementetion required for flaw 3 does not follow best practices, it is best to start course project server & log in first.

 Django has a built in protection against CSRF attacks for forms.
 Set  `{% csrf_token %}` tag on all forms and make sure that middleware `django.middleware.csrf.CsrfViewMiddleware` is included in `MIDDLEWARE` list on  `settings.py`.
 To fix the vulnerability remove commenting from line 19 of `main.html` and change form method from `get` to `post`  on row 17.
-You also need to modify views.py, for simplicity this is included in the fix for flaw 2 to keep fixes as simple as possible.
+You also need to modify views.py, for simplicity this is included in the fix for flaw 2 to keep fix implementation as simple as possible.

 ### Screenshot before:
 ![flaw-1-before-2.png](/screenshots/flaw-1-before-2.png)